Management and Security powered by Landesk

 2.Navigate to apnsportal.landesk.com.

-4. Perform the steps indicated to create a private key and certificate.
+7. Perform the steps indicated to create a private key and certificate.
+For more information about creating a certificate request, see the community document Adding an Apple APNS Certificate to LDMS Core.

-10. From the Create a New Push Certificate page, browse and upload your signed certificate file.
+14. From the Create a New Push Certificate page, browse to and upload your request.plist file.

 The MDM_ LANDESK Software, Inc_Certificate.pem certificate downloads.

-13. From the apnsportal.wavelink.com browser tab, click Next.
+16. From the apnsportal.landesk.com browser tab, click Next.

-14. Perform the steps indicated to export the signed certificate to PKCS #12 format.
+17. Perform the steps indicated to complete the certificate request.

-16.In the iOS Notification Settings section, click Browse and browse to the certificate file.
+20.In the iOS Notification Settings section, click Browse and select the certificate file.

-17.Provide the password to the certificate in the Certificate Password text box.
+21.Enter the password in the certificate in the Certificate Password text box.

 IMPORTANT: The APNS certificate expires after a year.
 You must replace the certificate before it expires, or else you will be required to re-enroll iOS devices.